wickandbergamot/wickandbergamot/docs/src/running-validator/vote-accounts.md

 * Receive the transaction fees and rent rewards for your old validator identity

-It is safe to stop this temporary validator when your old validator identity is no longer listed in the `safecoin leader-schedule` output.
+It is safe to stop this temporary validator when your old validator identity is no longer listed in the `wickandbergamot leader-schedule` output.

 ### Vote Account Authorized Voter

-The _vote authority_ keypair may only be changed at epoch boundaries and requires some additional arguments to `safecoin-validator` for a seamless migration.
+The _vote authority_ keypair may only be changed at epoch boundaries and requires some additional arguments to `wickandbergamot-validator` for a seamless migration.

-1. Run `safecoin epoch-info`.
+1. Run `wickandbergamot epoch-info`.
 If there is not much time remaining time in the current epoch, consider waiting for the next epoch to allow your validator plenty of time to restart and catch up.
-2. Create the new vote authority keypair, `safecoin-keygen new -o ~/new-vote-authority.json`.
+2. Create the new vote authority keypair, `wickandbergamot-keygen new -o ~/new-vote-authority.json`.
-3. Determine the current _vote authority_ keypair by running `safecoin vote-account ~/vote-account-keypair.json`.
+3. Determine the current _vote authority_ keypair by running `wickandbergamot vote-account ~/vote-account-keypair.json`.
 It may be validator's identity account (the default) or some other keypair.
 The following steps assume that `~/validator-keypair.json` is that keypair.
-4. Run `safecoin vote-authorize-voter-checked ~/vote-account-keypair.json ~/validator-keypair.json ~/new-vote-authority.json`.
+4. Run `wickandbergamot vote-authorize-voter-checked ~/vote-account-keypair.json ~/validator-keypair.json ~/new-vote-authority.json`.
    The new vote authority is scheduled to become active starting at the next epoch.
-5. `safecoin-validator` now needs to be restarted with the old and new vote authority keypairs, so that it can smoothly transition at the next epoch.
+5. `wickandbergamot-validator` now needs to be restarted with the old and new vote authority keypairs, so that it can smoothly transition at the next epoch.
 Add the two arguments on restart: `--authorized-voter ~/validator-keypair.json --authorized-voter ~/new-vote-authority.json`
-6. After the cluster reaches the next epoch, remove the `--authorized-voter ~/validator-keypair.json` argument and restart `safecoin-validator`, as the old vote authority keypair is no longer required.
+6. After the cluster reaches the next epoch, remove the `--authorized-voter ~/validator-keypair.json` argument and restart `wickandbergamot-validator`, as the old vote authority keypair is no longer required.

 ### Vote Account Authorized Withdrawer

 No special handling or timing considerations are required.
-Use the `safecoin vote-authorize-withdrawer-checked` command as needed.
+Use the `wickandbergamot vote-authorize-withdrawer-checked` command as needed.

 ### Consider Durable Nonces for a Trustless Transfer of the Authorized Voter or Withdrawer

 If the Authorized Voter or Withdrawer is to be transferred to another entity then a two-stage signing process using a [Durable Nonce](../offline-signing/durable-nonce) is recommended.

-1. Entity B creates a durable nonce using `safecoin create-nonce-account`
+1. Entity B creates a durable nonce using `wickandbergamot create-nonce-account`
-2. Entity B then runs a `safecoin vote-authorize-voter-checked` or `safecoin vote-authorize-withdrawer-checked` command, including:
+2. Entity B then runs a `wickandbergamot vote-authorize-voter-checked` or `wickandbergamot vote-authorize-withdrawer-checked` command, including:
   - the `--sign-only` argument
   - the `--nonce`, `--nonce-authority`, and `--blockhash` arguments to specify the nonce particulars
   - the address of the Entity A's existing authority, and the keypair for Entity B's new authority
-3. When the `safecoin vote-authorize-...-checked` command successfully executes, it will output transaction signatures that Entity B must share with Entity A
+3. When the `wickandbergamot vote-authorize-...-checked` command successfully executes, it will output transaction signatures that Entity B must share with Entity A
-4. Entity A then runs a similar `safecoin vote-authorize-voter-checked` or `safecoin vote-authorize-withdrawer-checked` command with the following changes:
+4. Entity A then runs a similar `wickandbergamot vote-authorize-voter-checked` or `wickandbergamot vote-authorize-withdrawer-checked` command with the following changes:
   - the `--sign-only` argument is removed, and replaced with a `--signer` argument for each of the signatures provided by Entity B
   - the address of Entity A's existing authority is replaced with the corresponding keypair, and the the keypair for Entity B's new authority is replaced with the correponding address